enkaidu-dev/enkaidu/NOTES.md

 - [ ] Detect when MCP connection needs to be reset; there are some rules for this.
 - [ ] Find a canonical server to run locally to test the protocol better
 - [ ] Figure out how to improve MCP transport responsiveness.
 The MCP Inspector seems be deal with HTTP streaming much more responsively.
 My implementation, which needs `io.skip_to_end` after handling every response, seems sluggish.
+- [ ] Support the deprecated SSE transport 'cuz there are so many servers out there.

 ## MCP Support

 Currently we only support HTTP + Streaming via POST method.
 Also support non-streaming HTTP but I haven't found a good server to test this.

-We do not support the deprecated SSE transport.
+> FYI.
+We do not yet support the deprecated SSE transport.

 ### Some MCP servers with tools